awsdocs/amazon-redshift-developer-guide/doc_source/r_MIN.md

 # MIN function<a name="r_MIN"></a>

  The MIN function returns the minimum value in a set of rows\.
-DISTINCT or ALL may be used but do not affect the result\.
+DISTINCT or ALL might be used but do not affect the result\.

 ## Syntax<a name="r_MIN-synopsis"></a>